AdobeDocs/advertising.it-IT/help/search-social-commerce/tracking/skwcid-tracking-parameter.md

 # Il parametro di tracciamento s_kwcid

-*Per gli inserzionisti con solo integrazione Adobe Advertising-Adobe Analytics*
+*Per gli inserzionisti con solo integrazione Adobi Advertising-Adobe Analytics*

 <!-- Where should this go?
 It probably belongs in the Analytics integration chapter, but I'll need to fit it in/create context around it/explain more about implementation and how this works.
 SPECIFICALLY, I'll need to update the second section that explains when/where to add the code for DSP clients. -->